DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/remoteOperations.md

 ---
 ---
 ##### shortDescription
-Specifies whether the data processing operations (filtering, grouping, sorting, summary calculation) should be performed on the server.
+Specifies whether the data processing operations (filtering, grouping, summary calculation) should be performed on the server.

 ---
 If you enable this property, the PivotGrid sends several requests to load data.
 At first launch, the UI component sends a request to get the data structure.
 It contains the following [loadOptions](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/'):